Hapeles: Campaign against recruitment of haredim

 Hapeles leads an extensive campaign against recruitment of haredim to Israel Defense Forces.
 As a result, it faced criticism from the Israeli government, including Minister of Defense Avigdor Lieberman.

 Suspicion of criminal activity

 In April 2017, Hapeles editors were arrested and all the computers in the newspaper's HQ were confiscated.
 The charge was illegal efforts to get large companies in Israel to advertise in the newspaper.
 Jerusalem Faction protests against Haredi enlistment subsided for a few months as a result of the arrests, but Israeli Chief of Police Roni Alsheikh asserted that this was an unintended, though welcome, development.
-However, the newspaper claimed that the charges against it were indeed a government persecution to silence its draft opposition campaign, citing controversial quotations of Eli Ben-Dahan, Israel's deputy minister of defence, as proof.
+However, the newspaper claimed that the charges against it were indeed government persecution to silence its draft opposition campaign, citing controversial quotations of Eli Ben-Dahan, Israel's deputy minister of defence, as proof.